 People who may not be fit enough to trudge the entire trail can opt to take their favorite stages in what many people refer to as the “Garden of Eden”.

-A joint project of the Australian, Italian, and Slovenian tourist boards, the trial was created to encourage walking tourism in the regions and it is meant for leisure hikers.
+A joint project of the Austrian, Italian, and Slovenian tourist boards, the trial was created to encourage walking tourism in the regions and it is meant for leisure hikers.
 However, it is not unusual to see people cycling the Alpe Adria trail mountain bike route.
 The AAT is a marriage between culture and scenery and primarily follows the gorgeous Soča River Valley, sometimes called the Soča trail.
 In Italy, hikers will pass by vineyards, coastal trails and open-air museums where they can learn more about the battlefields of the First World War.

 In Austria, the trail goes through small villages, valley meadows, tourist sites, ski resorts, and forested slopes.
 There are plenty of old churches dotting the landscape and if you love exploring them, you will be glad to know that some of them are left unlocked.
 The vast majority of the trail is on forest tracks and dirt farms but there are also other parts on paved roads.

 The AAT is not an alpine route because its highest point is only 2400 meters.
 You will not see technical rock sections or glaciers.
 It also does not go into mountains and only crosses a few first class, as well as easy 2nd class peaks.
 People who want a truly alpine adventure might be a little disappointed with the Alpa Adria trail mtb but conversely, those who want a diverse, long, and straightforward walk through spectacular vistas and mountains will be pleased by it.